 It may pay the bills and fill up our calendars, but it’s probably not why we were put on Earth.
 We all need to get comfortable with the idea that what we’re doing matters a lot less than we think.

 So to recap up to this point, you’re floating on a rock in space at 67,000 miles per hour in a vast an incredible universe, your body is made up of 93% stardust, and millions of generations of life had to combine at just the right time to create you at this very moment.

 This moment when you’re sitting at work, staying busy, doing something you probably don’t like.

 Plus, lucky you.

-To sit quietly and question the meaning behind of all this.
+To sit quietly and question the meaning behind all this.

-Remember the golden ticket we received at birth, with the tagline that read “Enjoy the Ride”?
+Remember the golden ticket we received at birth, with the tagline that reads “Enjoy the Ride”?